André Picard, B.Com., B.J., LL.D., Litt.D.

-Lloyd Stanford will be awarded the degree of Doctor of Laws, honoris causa, at the 9:30 a.m. ceremony on Thursday, June 15, “in recognition of his career as a distinguished public servant in both Jamaica and Canada, a Carleton University professor and member of the Board of Governors, and community leadership.”
+Lloyd Stanford was awarded the degree of Doctor of Laws, honoris causa, at the 9:30 a.m. ceremony on Thursday, June 15, “in recognition of his career as a distinguished public servant in both Jamaica and Canada, a Carleton University professor and member of the Board of Governors, and community leadership.”

 Born in Kingston Jamaica in 1933, Stanford has a BA Hons (French) from London-University College of the West Indies; DPA and MA in Public Administration at Carleton; and did doctoral studies at Queen’s University.